jooservices/laravel-ai-workflow-template/reference/standards.md

 ---

+## Mocking Standards

+### What to Mock

+- ✅ **MUST mock** external dependencies in unit tests:
+  - Third‑party SDKs and HTTP clients.
+  - Infrastructure services (mail, queues, storage, external caches).
+  - Cross‑module services when testing one module in isolation.
+- ❌ **MUST NOT mock**:
+  - The class under test itself.
+  - Core framework primitives (basic Eloquent operations, Laravel validation) in feature tests.

+### Where to Mock

+- **Unit tests**:
+  - ✅ Mock all collaborators of the unit under test (repositories, SDK contracts, loggers, events, queues).
+  - ✅ Assert behavior and interactions (methods called, parameters passed), not just return values.
+- **Feature tests**:
+  - ✅ Use real HTTP and database.
+  - ✅ Mock external services/SDKs to avoid real network calls and side effects.
+  - ❌ DO NOT mock controllers or middleware in feature tests.
+- **Integration tests (if used)**:
+  - ✅ Use real services within your process boundary.
+  - ✅ Stub only truly external systems that cannot be run locally.

+### How to Mock

+- ✅ Prefer **constructor‑injected contracts** as seams (`SdkContract`, `RepositoryContract`, `ServiceContract`).
+- ✅ Use mocks/spies/fakes to verify interactions (`expects`, `shouldReceive`, `shouldHaveReceived`).
+- ✅ Prefer behavioral assertions over deep implementation detail assertions (e.g., don’t assert on private method calls).
+- ❌ Avoid over‑mocking: if a dependency is simple and stable (e.g., value objects, DTOs), use the real implementation.

+### Special Rules

+- **Jobs & Events**:
+  - ✅ MUST pass IDs/UUIDs, not Eloquent models, into Jobs.
+  - ✅ In Job tests, mock repositories/services the Job depends on; assert behavior and error handling.
+- **SDKs**:
+  - ✅ SDKs themselves MUST be thoroughly unit‑tested with clear input/output behavior.
+  - ✅ In other layers (services, controllers), SDKs MUST be mocked or faked to avoid real external calls.
+- **Logging**:
+  - ✅ It is acceptable to mock `ActionLogger` (or similar logging contracts) to assert that critical operations are logged once per mutation.

+Mocking must always support the architectural rules defined in `architecture/principles.md` and `architecture/flow.md`; tests must verify behavior at the correct layer boundaries rather than coupling to internal implementation details.

+---
+## Cache Backend Selection

+### Default Drivers by Environment

+- **Local / Development (`APP_ENV=local`)**
+  - ✅ **SHOULD:** Use `CACHE_DRIVER=file` for simplicity and zero extra infrastructure.
+  - ✅ **MUST:** Write code that assumes a production cache backend (Redis) will be used in higher environments (no driver‑specific logic in code).

+- **Production / Staging**
+  - ✅ **SHOULD:** Use `CACHE_DRIVER=redis` as the default cache backend.
+  - ✅ **MAY:** Temporarily use `CACHE_DRIVER=database` for small deployments that do not yet have Redis, but MUST plan to move to Redis for higher traffic.

+### When to Use Each Backend

+- **File cache (`file` driver)**
+  - ✅ **Use for:** Local development or single‑instance test environments.
+  - ❌ **Do not use for:** Multi‑instance production deployments, high‑volume caching, or shared state.

+- **Database cache (`database` driver)**
+  - ✅ **Use for:** Small apps needing shared cache across instances when Redis is not available.
+  - ❌ **Do not use for:** High‑churn or high‑volume cache scenarios that would compete with main DB workload.

+- **Redis cache (`redis` driver)**
+  - ✅ **Use for:** Production and staging environments as the primary cache backend.
+  - ✅ **Use for:** High‑traffic/hot paths (query results, external API responses, computed data).
+  - ❌ **Do not use for:** Data that must be persisted long‑term; always handle cache misses and treat Redis as ephemeral.

+### Code-Level Rules

+- ✅ **MUST:** Select cache backend via configuration (`CACHE_DRIVER`) and environment, not in application code.
+- ✅ **MUST:** Use the `Cache` facade or cache contracts; do NOT hard‑code specific drivers in Services.
+- ✅ **MUST:** Implement application‑level caching only in the Service layer (or dedicated caching helpers used by Services).
+- ✅ **MUST:** Handle cache misses gracefully (never assume cache hit).
+- ❌ **FORBIDDEN:** Choosing or switching cache drivers inside business logic.

+---
 ## Module Standards

 ### Naming Convention
 - ✅ **MUST:** Singular PascalCase names matching business domain
 - ✅ **Correct:** `{DomainName}`, `{BusinessDomain}`, `{ServiceName}`
 - ❌ **Wrong:** `Posts` (technical feature), `{ServiceName}Integration` (redundant)

+---

+## Event Standards

+### Responsibilities

+- ✅ **MUST:** Represent a domain or system event (something that *happened*), not execute business logic.
+- ✅ **MUST:** Be immutable data carriers (public readonly properties or constructor‑only assignment).
+- ✅ **MUST:** Use descriptive, past‑tense names (`UserRegistered`, `OrderShipped`, `InferenceStreamed`).
+- ❌ **FORBIDDEN:** Calling external APIs directly from event classes.

+### Listeners

+- ✅ **MUST:** Contain minimal orchestration logic (e.g., send notifications, dispatch Jobs).
+- ✅ **MAY:** Dispatch Jobs for heavy or slow work (email, reports, AI calls).
+- ❌ **FORBIDDEN:** Embedding complex business workflows or cross‑aggregate logic in listeners; that belongs in Services.
+- ❌ **FORBIDDEN:** Direct database writes that bypass Service/Repository rules.

+---

+## Observer Standards

+### Responsibilities

+- ✅ **MUST:** React to model lifecycle events (created, updated, deleted) with simple side effects.
+- ✅ **MAY:** Log actions, dispatch events, or dispatch Jobs.
+- ❌ **FORBIDDEN:** Containing core business logic – observers should delegate to Services when domain rules are required.
+- ❌ **FORBIDDEN:** Calling external APIs directly; use Jobs/Services instead.

+### Usage

+- ✅ **MUST:** Keep observers thin and focused on cross‑cutting concerns (e.g., audit logging, notifications).
+- ✅ **MUST:** Register observers in Service Providers or dedicated bootstrapping locations.
+- ✅ **SHOULD:** Prefer explicit Services + Events when behavior grows beyond simple model hooks.

 ---